-Cyril James was born late 1897 in Eastbourne, a seaside resort town on the coast of Sussex in south east England.
+Cyril James was born on 18 November 1897 at 14 Cornfield Road in Eastbourne, a seaside resort town on the coast of Sussex in south east England.
 His father William John Daly was a doctor originally from Glenties, Co Donegal.
 In 1894 Dr Daly had married Susan Grace Mercer, 12 years his junior who came from the Liverpool area.
 From all appearances, their record in the 1901 census at Victoria Place, Eastbourne suggests the Dalys were financially comfortable.
 The family of 6 had three servants and lived in a substantial house.

 Ten years later that picture had changed dramatically.
 The family was split up and scattered.
 The father was still a practising doctor living at Gildridge Road in Eastbourne.
 He recorded himself as married with 6 children, all still living.
 There is no trace of his wife (known as Grace), either living or dead.
 Three daughters are living as adopted children in another house – with 12 rooms – on South Street, Eastbourne.
 The owner and their adoptive mother was a young Scottish married woman of independent means with a team of servants and nurses and a great name – Alice Tempest Stone.